 The majority of people struggle with singing high notes because of practicing the wrong way.
-The key in doing this is by knowing your vocal range and learning techniques to control various aspects of the body as you try out the high notes.
+The key in doing this is by knowing your vocal range and learning techniques to control various aspects of the body (such as the diaphragm) as you try out the high notes.
 The following tips will guide you on how to sing high notes without straining and damaging your vocal cords.

 When you’re done here, check out our article on learning falsetto too!

 Just like any other muscle in the body, the vocal chords require stretching before being utilized so that they are flexible while you are singing.

 Learning how to sing higher will be helped by learning how to relax the face.
 Daily singing practice will condition them to the stretching and make it more comfortable for you to hit high notes.
 Perform the following exercise daily before getting into your singing session: